T-mclennan/Chess-960/README.md

-# [Chess-960](https://chess-960.herokuapp.com/): A random twist on the classic game.
+# Chess-960: A random twist on the classic game of chess.

 See project [here](https://chess-960.herokuapp.com/)